 Have you ever had a butterfly lead your way?
 The other day, I went for a walk along a riverbank.
 All paved in an urban setting.
 Under a damp, gloomy bridge a large, dark something fluttered past.
 A bird or a bat?
 No, it was a big, black swallowtail butterfly with colored markings on the wings.

 When I returned from the opposite direction, it was still there.
 The local chief butterfly was waiting for me, this time out in the open air.
-It flew ahead, guiding the way for a while.
-Swooping down in front of me as if to say, “Look at me, don’t you think I’m pretty?”.
+It flew ahead, leading the way for a while.
+It swooped down in front of me as if to say, “Look at me, don’t you think I’m pretty?”.

 That was my inspiration for this tutorial.